AdaCore/learn/content/courses/ada-idioms/chapters/introduction.rst

 components and operations defined for the :ada:`Parent` type.
 The compiler enforces this temporary view.

+For further details about view conversions, please refer to that :ref:`specific section of the Advanced Ada course <Adv_Ada_View_Conversion>`.

 Views are a fundamental concept in Ada.
 Understanding them will greatly facilitate understanding the rules of the language in general.